Doris Miller: Return to United States and the war

-On November 23 Miller returned to Pearl Harbor and was ordered on a war bond tour while still attached to Indianapolis.
-In December, and January 1943, he gave presentations in Oakland, California, in his hometown of Waco, in Dallas, and to the first graduating class of black sailors from Great Lakes Naval Training Station.
-He was featured on the 1943 Navy recruiting poster "above and beyond the call of duty", designed by David Stone Martin.
+On November 23 Miller returned to Pearl Harbor and was ordered on a war bond tour while still attached to the Indianapolis.
+In December 1942 and January 1943 he gave presentations in Oakland, California, in his hometown of Waco, in Dallas, and to the first graduating class of Black sailors from Great Lakes Naval Training Station.

+Miller was featured on the 1943 U.S. Navy recruiting poster Above and Beyond the Call of Duty, designed by David Stone Martin.

-In February 1943 "mess attendant" was changed to the "steward's mate" rate title by the Navy.
-On May 15 Miller reported to Puget Sound Navy Yard at Bremerton, Washington, assigned to the newly constructed escort carrier (CVE-56).
-He was advanced in rating to cook third class on June 1.
+In February 1943, the Navy changed the title Mess Attendant to Steward's Mate.
+On May 15, Miller reported to Puget Sound Navy Yard at Bremerton, Washington, assigned to the newly constructed escort carrier (CVE-56).
+He was advanced in rating to Cook Third Class on June 1.
 The ship had a crew of 960 men, and its primary functions were to serve as a convoy escort, to provide aircraft for close air support during amphibious landing operations, and to ferry aircraft to naval bases and fleet carriers at sea.
 The Liscome Bay was the flagship for Carrier Division 24 which was under the command of Rear Admiral Henry M. Mullinnix.
 On October 22, Liscome Bay set sail for Pearl Harbor.